“There is no greater agony than bearing an untold story inside you.”

 When my debut memoir was released in 2016 I could finally say I was a published author.
 It was simultaneously humbling, empowering, and mind-blowing, similar to how I felt when I took my last strokes up the Inside Passage.
 I knew I had a story to share and I hoped that by sharing something profound with my readers that they would discover something profound about themselves.
 It’s been a gift, to me, and to those who it resonates with.
 It’s become a springboard for everything I’ve done in my life since that time.
 My goal with all my books is to take my readers—YOU— along for the ride and inspire you to take chances, pursue YOUR dreams, find YOUR truths, and realize YOUR full potential.

 Balancing the art of writing with the business of publishing, promoting, and marketing is the core of my work.
 Much like paddling is “minutes to learn, a lifetime to master,” so too is the writing and publishing journey.
 Improving my art and learning how to build the business aspect of my writing life can be as tempestuous as the waters of the Inside Passage.
 Since an adventure writer needs (surprise!) adventures for new fodder, there is always a bit of plotting and planning going on between writing stints.
-A fourth book is in the works so stay tuned!
+I recently completed my second solo through paddle up the Inside Passage, so a fourth book is in the works.
+Stay tuned!

 Are you an aspiring writer?
 Do you have questions on how to turn your adventure into a book?
 Contact me!